cybozu/neco-containers/machines-endpoints/README.md

 machines-endpoints-container
 ============================

-`machines-endpoints` is one shot program to create kubernetes endpoints from sabakan on bootservers.
+`machines-endpoints` is one shot program to create kubernetes endpoints and configmap from sabakan on bootservers.

-This program is for prometheus to discover services on host machines.
+This program is (1) for prometheus to discover services on host machines and (2) for BMC proxy to resolve BMC hostnames to IP addresses.

 This program works in kubernetes pods.